 Cherry eye, in itself, refers to the corners of your dog’s eyes turning pink or red, like a cherry.

-It’s caused when the third eyelid becomes swollen and inflamed, and can be remedied by a topical steroid cream.
+It’s caused when the third eyelid becomes swollen and inflamed, and it can be remedied by a topical steroid cream.

-Similar to the hip dysplasia food, omega 6 fatty acids are important for all eye conditions.
+Similar to the hip dysplasia food, omega-6 fatty acids are important for all eye conditions.

-Disk Disease
+Disc Disease

 Back problems affect dogs of all sizes but tend to affect larger dogs with longer spines more often than normal.
-It’s primarily caused by strenuous exercise and activities that put stress on your dog’s back, like jumping from high places, or landing hard on their paws.
+It’s primarily caused by strenuous exercise and activities that put stress on your dog’s back, like jumping from high places or landing hard on their paws.

 Epilepsy

-While Epilepsy itself tends to be a genetic condition, it can actually become worse with a poor diet.
+While epilepsy itself tends to be a genetic condition, it can actually become worse with a poor diet.
 When your dog’s internal systems begin lacking the nutrients to function properly, increased stress is placed on their brain.

-Most veterinarians will require your dog to stay on a certain set of prescriptions to help limit the amount of seizures they have, while also recommending that you take a good look at the food you’re giving them on a daily basis.
+Most veterinarians will require your dog to stay on a certain set of prescriptions to help limit the number of seizures they have, while also recommending that you take a good look at the food you’re giving them on a daily basis.

-Best German Shepherd Dog Food Recommendations
+The Best German Shepherd Dog Food Recommendations

-Listed below are Shepped’s #1 choices for dog foods in each of the different categories: organic, wet, dry, and for german shepherds with allergies.
+Listed below are Shepped’s #1 choices for dog foods in each of the different categories: organic, wet, dry, and for German shepherds with allergies.

-Choosing the best dog food brand for german shepherds took a lot of research, but the four main brands that we can recommend to you are included, along with links to help you read reviews from other customers.
+Choosing the best dog food brand for German shepherds took a lot of research, but the four main brands that we can recommend to you are included, along with links to help you read reviews from other customers.

-Best Organic Dog Food For German Shepherds
+The Best Organic Dog Food For German Shepherds

-They follow a strict code to avoid using any types of herbicides, pesticides or insecticides on the fruits and vegetables, instead relying on natural methods of keeping pests at bay.
+They follow a strict code to avoid using any types of herbicides, pesticides, or insecticides on the fruits and vegetables, instead relying on natural methods of keeping pests at bay.

-The livestock and animals are typically free range and are not pumped full of growth hormones or antibiotics that can be passed through to your pet when they eat the food.
+The livestock and animals are typically free-range and are not pumped full of growth hormones or antibiotics that can be passed through to your pet when they eat the food.

-Shepped’s #1 Organic Dog Food Choice – Precise Holistic
+Shepped’s #1 Organic Dog Food Choice: Precise Holistic

 Precise Holistic is our #1 choice in organic dog foods for quite a few reasons:

-- Every bag of Castor & Pollux is also packed full of fruits and vegetables like peas, apples, cranberries, and blueberries, giving your dog the essential vitamins, nutrients, and antioxidants they need to stay healthy and fight off illness and disease.
+• Every bag of Castor & Pollux is also packed full of fruits and vegetables like peas, apples, cranberries, and blueberries, giving your dog the essential vitamins, nutrients, and antioxidants they need to stay healthy and fight off illness and disease.

-- The Organic formula helps your dog maintain their high energy levels, promotes muscle and skeletal growth, improves digestion, and promotes a healthy coat and skin.
+• The organic formula helps your dog maintain their high energy levels, promotes muscle and skeletal growth, improves digestion, and promotes a healthy coat and skin.

-Best Wet Dog Food For German Shepherds
+The Best Wet Dog Food For German Shepherds

 Wet dog foods are a great choice for German Shepherds of all ages.
-They’re useful for weaning young puppies off of their mother’s milk, packed full of the nutritional ingredients young adults and adult dogs need to stay healthy and help older dogs get the nutrition they need when they may have soft teeth.
+They’re useful for weaning young puppies off of their mother’s milk.
+They’re packed full of the nutritional ingredients young adults and adult dogs need to stay healthy and help older dogs get the nutrition they need when they may have soft teeth.

 Wet foods are easy to digest.
 Being mixed with up to 80% water, the combination helps your dog quickly digest and withdraw the nutrients they need to keep going.

 Canned food doesn’t run the risk of becoming rancid, like dry dog foods purchased in large amounts typically do.
-There are no preservatives inside of wet dog foods, which means that you’ll have to keep them refrigerated until you’re ready to serve them to your dog.
+There are no preservatives inside wet dog foods, which means that you’ll have to keep them refrigerated until you’re ready to serve them to your dog.

 For picky eaters that tend to turn their noses up at dry kibble, you can also mix the wet food with half a serving of dry food, creating a thick gravy that most dogs will gladly eat.

-Shepped’s #1 Wet Dog Food Choice – Purina Beyond Natural Grain Free
+Shepped’s #1 Wet Dog Food Choice: Purina Beyond Natural Grain Free

 Purina Beyond Natural Grain Free is our #1 choice in wet dog food because:

-- It is all natural, infused with extra vitamins and minerals, delivering exactly what your dog needs through every stage of life.
+• It is all natural, infused with extra vitamins and minerals, delivering exactly what your dog needs through every stage of life.

-- It contains zero grains, and is gluten free, helping to reduce the risk of your dog becoming bloated or having digestive problems.
+• It contains zero grains and is gluten-free, helping to reduce the risk of your dog becoming bloated or having digestive problems.

-- It is formulated using real beef, chicken, and salmon meat products as the #1 ingredient.
+• It is formulated using real beef, chicken, and salmon meat products as the #1 ingredient.

-- It is free of any corn, wheat, soy, and other low-quality carbohydrates that tend to cause food-related allergies in pets.
+• It is free of any corn, wheat, soy, and other low-quality carbohydrates that tend to cause food-related allergies in pets.

-Best Dry Dog Food For German Shepherds
+The Best Dry Dog Food For German Shepherds

 Dry dog foods do not require refrigeration and are a great choice for both young dogs, adults, and older dogs that still have all of their teeth.

-Shepped’s #1 Dry Dog Food Choice – Royal Canin GIANT
+Shepped’s #1 Dry Dog Food Choice: Royal Canin Giant

-Royal Canin GIANT Formula Is Shepped’s #1 choice in dry dog food because:
+Royal Canin Giant Formula is Shepped’s #1 choice in dry dog food because:

-- It is packed full of glucosamine and chondroitin to help support your dog’s healthy growth, strong bones, and joints.
+• It is packed full of glucosamine and chondroitin to help support your dog’s healthy growth, strong bones, and joints.

 Best Dog Food For Dogs With Skin Allergies